ACRS Membership

 Select one of the following names for biographical information about that member:

-Walter L. Kirchner, Vice Chairman has more than 50 years' experience in the field of nuclear reactor systems and technologies. more…
+Walter L. Kirchner, Chair has more than 50 years' experience in the field of nuclear reactor systems and technologies. more…

 David A. Petti, Member-at-Large, brings more than 30 years’ experience in technology leadership and principal investigator of nuclear science and engineering materials-related technologies. more…